| Description:

 of the flight feathers is dull brown.
 Iris is black

 or brown.
-Orbital skin is cobalt-blue and the bill is
+Orbital skin is cobalt-blue and the bill

-bright are coral-red.
+feet bright are coral-red.

 Adult